rqtl/qtl2/index.md

 R/qtl2 is early in development and so is not yet available on [CRAN](http://cran.r-project.org).

-You can install R/qtl2 from its
+You can install R/qtl2 from [GitHub](http://github.com/rqtl).
-[GitHub repository](http://github.com/kbroman/qtl2).
 You first need to install the [devtools](https://github.com/hadley/devtools) package.

     install.packages("devtools")